 Brand-to-brand partnerships are something Performance Horizon have had great success with.
 Empowering brands to share new customer pools with other complimentary brands and measure that performance transparently is a great way to drive incremental growth.

 An example of how this could work is by promoting to an audience of employees from brands in other verticals such as retail and travel.
-By transferring the cost of commissions usually paid to publishers into a discount or reward which directly benefits the targeted employees, insurance brands can target new pools of known quality customers within their existing affiliate programmes.
+By transferring the cost of commissions usually paid to publishers into a discount or reward which directly benefits the targeted employees, insurance brands can target new pools of known quality customers within their existing affiliate programs.
 Alternatively, they may wish to create more complex bespoke campaigns targeting one another’s customer bases and offering rewards to those customers in place of the classic commission payment.

 2) Syncing Reward Structures with Business Strategy